- What is a phishing email?

 - How to avoid phishing attempts

-Let’s begin by going over one of the most popular data extraction techniques – phishing emails.
+Phishing emails are one of the most popular data extraction techniques.
 Every year statistics show an alarming rate at which this tactic is continuing to trap people into revealing their personal data.

 What is a phishing email?

 A phishing email uses URL phishing techniques to trick you into clicking on a malicious link or revealing your personal information.
 It can do so by exciting you with a deal, frightening you with a threat or a claim that a family member needs something from you, or posing as a website or service you trust.

 How to spot a phishing email

 If the email is from someone you’ve never heard of before, be on your guard.
 If you don’t trust the name on the email address, then don’t open it.
 If the email came from a trusted source but has a suspicious headline, send a separate email to that person to check whether their mailbox was compromised.